-Our revenue and business scale depend on our ability to further enhance our monetization by increasing the effectiveness of diversified monetization model for each revenue stream and expanding our revenue streams.
+Our revenue and business scale depend on our ability to further enhance our monetization by optimizing the effectiveness of our diversified monetization model for each revenue stream and expanding our revenue streams.

 We have been expanding our service offerings to meet the diverse needs of our users, content creators and business partners.
-We have been enhancing our content-centric monetization in each of our revenue streams, including advertising, paid membership, content-commerce solutions, vocational training, and other services that we introduce from time to time, such as e-commerce.
+We have been enhancing our content-centric monetization in each of our revenue streams, including marketing services, paid membership, vocational training and other services.
 The willingness of our users to pay for premium content largely depends on the breadth, depth, and quality of our premium content, and thus better premium content could result in higher value for our paid membership services.
-Our rich content offerings and user base attract more merchants and brands to promote their products and services and achieve other commercial goals through our advertising services and content-commerce solutions.
+Our rich content offerings and user base attract more merchants and brands to promote their products and services and achieve other commercial goals through our marketing services.
 In addition to continuously expanding our customer base via our diversified service offerings, we plan to further improve the effectiveness of our monetization channels and increase the spending of our existing merchants and brands as well as paying users.

 We have consistently explored additional content-centric monetization channels and added new revenue streams.
 For example, we have launched our vocational training and e-commerce services to expand our vertical service coverage and meet user demand.
-We plan to further expand monetization of our content community and seek to further diversify our revenue streams.
+We plan to further expand the monetization of our content community and seek to further diversify our revenue streams.